aws-samples/hyperledger-on-kubernetes/eks/README.md

 ip-192-168-214-46.us-west-2.compute.internal   Ready     <none>    5m        v1.10.3
 ```

-Once the cluster is created, follow the instructions in the section 'Install EFS utils on each Kubernetes worker node' below.

-Now your Amazon EKS cluster is ready!

 If you need to delete this clusrer, run `eksctl delete cluster —name=<CLUSTER_NAME>` to trigger the deletion of the stack.

 13. Install EFS utils on each Kubernetes worker node